-My husband and I are in our 29th year together.
-Soon after we met, when we were just becoming acquainted as friends, I felt nauseas one day.
+Soon after Ron and I met, when we were just becoming acquainted as friends, I felt nauseas one day.
 Ron’s a doctor, and he wanted to help.
 So he offered to stick his finger down my throat to make me throw up.
 “Wow!”
 I thought.
 “This guy’s one of a kind!”
-Did I think he could be my “soulmate?”
+Did I think that he could be my soulmate?
 Sure, because anyone can be our soulmate.

 Not the pop culture version, where the other half of us is walking around out there searching for us.
-A soulmate relationship is any relationship that’s working effectively, because the individuals are sharing real love.
-And that means we can make a soulmate out of anyone, including our partners!
+A soulmate relationship can be any connection that’s working effectively because the individuals are sharing a bond of love and each is taking full responsibility for his or her happiness and expression.
+Which means it’s possible to make a soulmate out of anyone, including our partners!

-Let’s all go ahead and acknowledge that no one is making us feel the way we feel.
+No one is making us feel the way we feel.
 So it’s not appropriate to hold other people responsible for how we feel or even for how our life is going.
 We don’t need people to behave a certain way to feel all right about ourselves or about life.
 We can decide to stop being affected by what other people do and instead choose our attitude on purpose.

 No one else is responsible for the quality of our lives.
 So let’s all go out today and tell someone: “I’ve decided to create a wonderful life, so you’re off the hook!”

 When we stop letting other people decide whether we’re worthy and loveable, and when we take responsibility for loving ourselves, we’ll be amazed by how quickly all our relationships will become healthier!

 How do we bring out the best in people?
 By keeping our perceptions of them positive, knowing that they’ll become whatever we decide to see.

 There are two forces going on inside us, called desire and belief.
-And if they’re pulling in different directions, there can be no forward motion.
+And if they’re pulling in different directions, forward motion is stalled.
 So before we can receive what we want, our beliefs need to be in sync with our desire.
-And that’s exactly why finding great love is an inside job.
+And that’s why finding great love is an inside job.

 Come follow me on Instagram.